the short story

 Over the years Kenny has performed with and/or recorded with Zakiya Hooker, Theodis Ealey, and the legendary rhythm & blues singer Tommy Brown, just to name a few.
 Some of the tours he's played on provided the opportunity to open up for such legendary artists as Billy Eckstein, Bobby Rush, Koko Taylor, Lester Chambers (of the legendary Chambers Brothers), and Lucky Peterson.

-Currently working with the Kenny Parks Trio and also with an Atlanta based show band, Kenny divides his time between Atlanta and Nashville as he continues to write and publish his own compositions and collaborating with other original artists.
+Currently working with the Kenny Parks Trio and also with a high energy show band - "The Classics", Kenny divides his time between Atlanta and Nashville as he continues to write and publish his own compositions and collaborating with other original artists.